 Where to Stay in York

 There are a number of fine hotels in York, as well as other accommodations, including Cliff House, the Inn at Tanglewood Hall, the Stage Neck Inn, the Union Bluff Hotel and the York Harbor Inn.
+Camping near the sea is available, too, at places like Burnette’s Campground and others.
 Scroll through the list of local businesses below for additional ideas.